 To a certain extent, goldfish will grow to the size of their tank, but you have to understand the mechanism of action that causes this effect for there to be any chance of it happening in your tank.

 What Causes This to Happen?

 Goldfish have two types of secretions that can impact maximum size in an enclosed environment.
-One is growth-inhibiting hormones, like gamma-aminobutyric acid (GABA), and the other is pheromones, like somatostatin.
-Both of these things are secreted by goldfish into their environment, which they then absorb systemically, stunting their growth.
-Goldfish are one of very few fish that have the ability to do this.
+One is growth-inhibiting hormones, like somatostatin, and the other is the production of inhibitory neurotransmitters, such as gamma-aminobutyric acid (GABA).
+Hormones are secreted by goldfish into their environment, which they may then absorb systemically, stunting their growth.
+Goldfish are one of many freshwater fish that have the ability to do this.

 Will Allowing Hormones and Pheromones to Build Up Harm My Goldfish?

 No, allowing these hormones to build up in the tank won’t directly harm your fish.
 However, what can and will harm your goldfish is poor water quality.
 Infrequent water changes allow for the buildup of waste products, especially nitrates, and the build-up of solid waste like poop and uneaten food.
 The more these things build up in your tank, the worse your water quality becomes and the more likely your goldfish is to experience negative health effects.

 It is hypothetically possible to find a balance between few enough water changes to allow for hormones to become concentrated in the tank and frequent enough water changes to maintain good water quality, but there really is not an exact science to tell you how to do it.
 This is because no test exists to measure these hormones.

 Your top priority should be maintaining water quality, so always make your tank cleaning and maintenance plans with this goal in mind.